- Introduction

 Introduction

-The crisis of fraud management for eCommerce businesses is no longer a situation companies can overlook.
+The crisis of fraud management for eCommerce businesses is no longer a situation that can overlooked.
 Juniper Research cites a concerning trend: eCommerce fraud losses worldwide are projected to exceed $107 billion by 2029.
 Why?
 A perfect storm of digital growth acceleration, cross-border payments, and cybercriminals who quite frankly, are getting smarter at their jobs.

 For business retailers, the threat environment has moved far beyond stolen credit cards or fake chargebacks.
 Businesses are now working with account takeovers, synthetic identities, and malicious bots that test payment systems for weaknesses.